-6. The project created will have a name with the format <example_name><board>.
+3. Click Finish.
 You can expand the project to view or change the source code and configuration file.

-- 7. The page shown when you select an example in the TI Resource Explorer provides additional links to perform common actions with that example. - 8.
-Use the Step 2 link when you are ready to build the project.
+- 4. Build the project using CCS.
 If you want to change any build options, right click on the project and select Properties from the context menu.
-For example, you can change compiler, linker, and RTSC (XDCtools) options.
+For example, you can change compiler, linker, and RTSC (XDCtools) options. - 5.
+Create a Target Configuration within CCS.
+Launch the configuration and connect to your target. - 6.
+Launch a debug session for the project in CCS and switch to the CCS Debug perspective.